rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/312_managing-user-groups.md

   * Click **Submit**.
 4. To leave a group, click the exit icon below the group.
 On leaving, you will lose access to all the projects linked to the group.
 5. To delete a group, click the delete icon below the group.
 On deleting, all the group members will lose access to all the projects linked to the group.
-6. To edit group details, click the edit icon under the group.
+6. To edit group details, click the edit icon, make the changes and click **Update**.
 7. To view the projects/members assigned to a group, click **View**.

 {{% notice info %}}